 Office hours: Student reception by appointment, contact the teacher via e-mail: firstname.lastname@example.org

-It is possible that the emergency situations prevent the students to taking part in the examination in attendance for the final evaluation.
-In this case, the Teams platform will be used.
+It is possible that emergency situations prevent the students to taking part in the examination in attendance for the final evaluation.
+In this case, the examination procedures will be the same but the Teams platform will be used.